Crypto Airdrop Accounting: When a Free Token Becomes Income (2026)

 Crypto Airdrop Accounting: When a Free Token Becomes Income

-- A controllable airdrop is income at fair value when control is obtained — "free" is how it arrived, not its treatment.
+- A controllable airdrop is income at fair value when control is obtained; "free" is how it arrived, not how it is treated.

-- That receipt fair value becomes the cost basis for a later disposal (two linked facts).
+- That receipt fair value becomes the cost basis for a later disposal, so an airdrop creates two linked facts.

-- Locked/vesting/restricted airdrop → no control yet → recognition generally deferred to the control date.
+- A locked, vesting, or restricted airdrop means no control yet, so recognition is generally deferred to the control date.

-- Receipt and later sale are two events on the same tokens.
+- Receipt and the later sale are two separate events on the same tokens.

 "Free" is not an accounting category

-An airdrop arrives without the entity paying for it — but that describes the mechanism, not the accounting.
+An airdrop arrives without the entity paying for it, but that describes the mechanism, not the accounting.
 If the entity obtains control of tokens that have a determinable fair value, that is an income event measured at that fair value.
-The recognition logic is the same as for staking rewards: control + fair value, not "it was free so it's nothing."
+The recognition logic is identical to staking rewards: control plus fair value, not "it was free, so it's nothing."

 The dual fact: income now, basis later